pipebots/LoRa_WiFi_communications/README.md

 Note: Replace `<package_name>` with the actual name of the ROS 2 package containing the scripts.

-index.html
-The HTML code represents a template for rendering a web page that displays a list of files.
-The template is intended to be used with a Flask web server, and it dynamically generates HTML content based on the files received from the ROS topic.

 ## Accessing the File List Web Page on Another Device

 To access the `index.html` page on another device, make sure both devices are on the same local wifi network.

 Also to see any thing on the webpage the data is to be stored at the following location of Rasberry pi '/home/pi/Documents/wifi_data'.

 Follow these steps:

 1. Find the IP address of your Raspberry Pi: